tokamak-network/Tokamak-ZkEVM/README.md

 - prove takes a circuit-specific reference string file, witness files, QAP files and wire map files as inputs and outputs a proof in \*.proof file.
 - verify takes a proof file, a circuit-specific reference string file, instance files, and wire map files as inputs and prints out whether the proof is valid or not.

-    *\* EVM parameter s_max: The maximum number of arithmetic opcodes that can be contained in an EVM application.*
+    *\* s_max: The maximum number of arithmetic opcodes that can be contained in an EVM application.*

 ### Explanation for the inputs and outputs